eli-pavlov/helm-wordpress-mariadb/README.md

 ### :bangbang: Prerequisites

-- Tested on AWS EKS platform.
-- Not for production environment!
-For testing purposes only.
-- AWS Kubernetes cluster with "Helm" installed.
+- AWS or any other cloud based Kubernetes cluster with "Helm" installed.
+- Git installed (sudo apt/yum/dnf install git).
-- Hosted zone in "Route53" with domain for Wordpress server
+- Hosted zone in "Route53" or any other domain manager, with a domain or a sub.domain defined for Wordpress server.

 ### :gear: Installation